Fall Colors For Seasonal Decorating

 Orange is a fall color.
 It’s festive and vibrant.
 Use slipcovers on your chairs, add a bright spot of color by changing the throw pillows on your couch or simply add a bright spot to a dining centerpiece.

 Having a neutral backdrop, warm grays for example, give you the opportunity to exchange pieces in your home without having to repaint a room (although that can be fun).
 The little accessories can have the biggest impact when planned.
 Need help?
-Stop into our store or call for a holiday decorating consultation.
+Stop into our home décor store and gift shop or call for a holiday decorating consultation.